-Seven aquariums across the nation house more than 30 belugas, according to Binder.
+Seven aquariums across the nation house more than 30 belugas, according to the Georgia Aquarium's director of husbandry, Tim Binder.

-Belugas are curious and can be trained to perform simple tricks -- for example, the belugas in Atlanta spin around, tail walk and vocalize when prompted by a whistle or hand gesture.
-(Watch as the staff feeds Natasha, a female beluga whale, and her four hungry tank mates -- 3:57)
+Belugas are very curious and can be trained to perform simple tricks -- for example, the belugas in Atlanta spin around, tail walk and vocalize when prompted by a whistle or hand gesture.
+(Watch as Georgia Aquarium staff feed Natasha, a female beluga whale, and her four hungry tank mates -- 3:57)

-Belugas often make facial expressions -- but it's unclear whether they do this for people's amusement or for their own.
+Belugas often make facial expressions at people -- but it's not clear whether they do this for our amusement or their own.

-The staff describes Gasper as playful and easygoing -- a different disposition from his behavior at the amusement park.
+The staff describes Gasper as playful and easy-going -- a very different disposition from his behavior at the amusement park.

 For Josh Ford, an aquarium docent who conducts informational sessions in front of the beluga exhibit, Gasper is the star of the show.

-"No animal connects so personally with children than Gasper," Ford said.
+"No animal connects so personally with children than Gasper," he said.

 Mysterious skin condition

-With regular application, Binder said that "we noticed early on rapid healing on his pectoral flipper."
+With regular application "we noticed, early on, rapid healing on his pectoral flipper," Binder said.

-Since his arrival in October 2005, Gasper has packed on more than 200 pounds.
+Since his arrival in October of 2005, Gasper has packed on more than 200 pounds.

-But more than a week ago he stopped eating and dropped about 20 pounds.
+But last week he stopped eating and dropped about 20 pounds.

 "We started hearing some sounds in his lungs, some raspiness in his breathing and that's something we typically don't hear in animals of this nature.
 We're not quite sure what it means at this point -- it's not severe but it's there," Binder said.

-A two-hour medical exam last week included a blood test, blowhole swab, lesion treatment and the use of ultrasound to probe his heart and lungs.
+A two-hour medical exam on Tuesday included a blood test, blowhole swab, lesion treatment, and the use of ultrasound to probe his heart and lungs.
 (Staff takes care of Gasper)

-"We got a very clear picture of the heart today, which looked very clean," Binder said.
+"We got a very clear picture of the heart today, which looked very clean."

-Jeff Swanagan, executive director of the Georgia Aquarium, gets daily updates on Gasper's condition and is making sure the staff has all the resources it needs.
+Jeff Swanagan, executive director of the Georgia Aquarium, gets daily updates on his condition and is making sure the staff has all the resources they need.

 "We've reached out to Mystic, Baltimore, Shedd and SeaWorld, facilities that have beluga whales, to talk to their medical staff to seek their advice," Swanagan said.

-The children have a message for Gasper: Get well soon.
+Until then, the children have a message for him: Get well soon.